Course Outline

 4.2 Practical Exercise:

-• Decision-making scenarios in subsidiary management.
+• Decision-making scenarios in subsidiary management for government.

 Requirements